duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 </div>

-## FAQ {#op-faq-db21}
+## Troubleshooting {#op-faq-db21}

-Q: CAMERA CABLE: I had to twist the cable of the camera by 180 degrees in order to make the pins on the cable matching the pins in the connector (facing the back side of the robot).
+Symptom: Camera cable needs to be twisted to make the pins on the cable matching those in the connector.
 Is this normal?

-A: Yes this is normal!
+Resolution: Yes this is normal.
 It might look a little nicer if you wire the camera cable around the metal stand-off next to the plug.

+Symptom: The Duckiebattery does not fit flush in the compartment.

+Resolution: Position it as it fits (at an angle).
+It will make the assembly a little trickier but everything will work out in the end.

+Symptom: I don't have enough screws of a specific type.

+Resolution: Each package has enough screws of each type, plus spares.
+It might happen to inadvertently using one type instead of the correct one, which will result in shortages towards the final stages.
+Following the instructions carefully will prevent this from happening.

+Symptom: I can't screw the omni-directional wheel right; the screws don't fit all the way in the standoffs.

+Resolution: Sometimes manufacturing inefficiencies make the thread inside the standoff shorter than it should.
+This happens only occasionally and it is not the norm.
+The solution is to orient, in case of need, the shorter threaded standoff side towards above, on the side of the chassis.

+Symptom: A piece broke while I was trying to assemble it!

+Resolution: Mistakes happen.
+Some damages will not influence the functionality of the robot, others will be fixable at home with some tools, others could be showstoppers.
+Please take a picture of the damage and send an email to hardware@duckietown.com.

+Symptom: I followed the instruction to the letter, but there is something off I can't quite put my finger on.

+Resolution: You forgot to put a duckie on top your Duckiebot.